 Fewer students chewed their nails, but this was also associated with TMJ symptoms, such as headaches and tooth wear.

 Of the students of the school involved in the study, nearly one quarter report chewing gum daily, and most of those students chew gum for several hours each day.
 Another 14% had oral piercings.
 Both gum chewing and oral piercings were more common for girls than for boys.
 In fact, some research estimates that teenage girls are over 200% more likely to chew gum than the average American.

 Jaw soreness is common, and it doesn’t always have to lead to TMJ.
 By reducing or eliminating the habits you have that cause stress to your temporomandibular joint, you can reduce the risk of your standard jaw pain transforming over time into TMJ.

 For teens especially, this means cutting down on gum chewing, and either removing oral piercings or making a concentrated effort to resist fidgeting with them.
 But there are other bad habits that increase your risk of TMJ that everyone should work on avoiding: Chewing on pens and pencils, using teeth as tools, smoking, and even just everyday stress can all contribute to jaw pain, and eventually, TMJ.

-If you think you may have TMJ, or want to ensure you are doing everything you can to reduce your risk, an experienced TMJ dentist like Dr. Adam Hahn or Dr. Paul Hahn can help.
+If you think you may have TMJ, or want to ensure you are doing everything you can to reduce your risk, TMJ dentist Dr. Adam Hahn can help.
 Call (803) 781-9090 or contact Smile Columbia Dentistry online to schedule an appointment.